flaxandteal/flaxandteal-website/content/services/_index.md

 **Global Clients**

-UK, Ireland, EU, Australasia
+UK, Ireland, Germany, New Zealand and US

 ---

-**Flax & Teal offers ongoing hosting and data processing services within the EU.
+**Flax & Teal offers ongoing hosting and data processing services within and outside the EU.
 These services can complement our software development offerings, support our open-source products, or be provided as a standalone service.**

 **Extensive Experience**